-Generally, cemented restorations, such as crowns or veneers (see the procedure section), will require two visits: one to shape the teeth and one to cement the restorations to the teeth.
-Between visits, your dentist can place attractive provisional restorations to help prevent sensitivity, allow limited function, and provide a nice smile.
-These temporaries are designed to be in your mouth for a limited time, but should be comfortable and natural looking until your new smile is completed.
+A: Generally, cemented restorations, such as crowns or veneers, will require two visits: one to shape the teeth and one to cement the restorations to the teeth.
+Between visits, your dentist can place attractive temporary veneers to help prevent sensitivity, allow limited function, and provide a nice smile.
+These temporaries are designed to be in your mouth for a limited time but should be comfortable and natural-looking until your new smile is completed.

-This concern will be addressed by your dental professional.
-Most people get their veneers in a whiter shade than their natural teeth and then undergo tooth whitening to create a matching esthetic.
+A: This concern will be addressed by your dental professional.
+Most people get their veneers in a whiter shade than their natural teeth and then undergo tooth whitening to make sure everything matches.